Deterministic Protocols in the SINR Model without Knowledge of Coordinates: Wakeup

 Now, we restate Theorem~\ref{the1} and prove it.

-\begin{reptheorem}{the1} Assuming that the nodes satisfy the properties described in Theorem~\ref{the:tg-props}.
-The execution of Procedure \emph{Tree-Cutter} takes $O(n \lg N)$ rounds and results in the creation of stars that satisfy the following properties: \begin{enumerate} \item Every node is either a leader or a follower and belongs to exactly one tree. \item Each tree is a star and has exactly one root called its leader. \item There exists at most one leader node per grid box of the pivotal grid. \end{enumerate} \end{reptheorem}
+\begin{reptheorem}{the1} Assume that the nodes satisfy the properties described in Theorem~\ref{the:tg-props}.
+The execution of Procedure \emph{Tree-Cutter} takes $O(n \lg N)$ rounds and results in the creation of stars that satisfy the following properties: \begin{enumerate} \item Every node is either a leader or a follower and belongs to exactly one tree. \item Each star has exactly one leader, which is the center of the star. \item There exists at most one leader node per grid box of the pivotal grid. \end{enumerate} \end{reptheorem}

 \alglanguage{pseudocode}

 \alglanguage{pseudocode}